pamelamurilloa/WebApp-ISW811-Workshops/Workshop03/Readme.md

 code Vagrantfile
 ```

-On that file, on line 35, we must de-comment the line and change the ip to something more useful to us
+On that file, on line 35, we must de-comment the line and change the ip to something more useful to us.

 ![browser image](./image02.png)

 ### Changing the hostname

-With this, we can start vagrant and change the host name to avoid confusion
+With this, we can start vagrant and change the host name to avoid confusion.

 ```bash
 sudo hostnamectl set-hostname database vagrant@bookworm:~$ sudo nano /etc/hosts
 ```

-The second line is to access another file neccesary to change the hostname.
+The second line is to access another file necessary to change the hostname.
-On the second row, right column there is a text "hostname", that will be changed into wharever it is you want.
+On the second row, right column there is a text "hostname", that will be changed into whatrever it is you want.

 ![browser image](./image03.png)